If you are a professional auto body repairman using an electric sander will be unthinkable.

-Using a electric sander for automotive body repair can be done but requires more time to get the job done right.
+Using an electric sander for automotive body repair can be done but requires more time to get the job done right.

-Air tools moving at slower speeds allows a operator to get body filler shaped up closer with less hand sanding.
+Air tools moving at slower speeds allows an operator to get body filler shaped up closer with less hand sanding.

-The key to using a electric sander is to know when to stop and swicth to hand tools.
+The key to using an electric sander is to know when to stop and switch to hand tools.

-If you have the money always get a compressor and air tools if you can, but for that at home job a electric unit can get the job done in a pinch.
+If you have the money always get a compressor and air tools if you can, but for at home jobs an electric unit can get the job done in a pinch.